nyuwireless-unipd/ns3-mmwave/src/wifi/doc/source/wifi-design.rst

 Infrastructure association
 ##########################

-Association in infrastructure (IBSS) mode is a high-level MAC function.
+Association in infrastructure mode is a high-level MAC function.
 Either active probing or passive scanning is used (default is passive scan).
 At the start of the simulation, Wi-Fi network devices configured as STA will attempt to scan the channel.
 Depends on whether passive or active